AndyShiue/Ende-readme/README.md

 2. Applications of operators:
    When one talks about operators, we usually think of infix operators.
    But in actual implementations, operators of any fixity could be introduced.
-   There could possibly even be user-defined mixfix operators.

    Examples would be `1u32 + 1u32`, `42u32 * 666u32`, `1u32 == 2u32`, etc.
    Fixity of operators should follow the common sense.
    If you need parentheses to group expressions, write `id()`, e.g. `id(2u32 + 2u32) * 2u32`.
-   As you will see, this is not actually not special syntax, but just a call to the identity function.
+   As you will see, this is actually not special syntax, but just a call to the identity function.

 3. Variables, which are going to be discussed immediately.